 In areas such as protecting sensitive information, advanced audit trails, and version control, a dedicated FP&A tool offers significant advantages over Excel or Google Sheets.

 A dedicated FP&A solution is designed with the user in mind.
-It allows you to make additions to your models very easily and makes it easier for everyone to find the information they need.
+It allows you to make additions to your models easily and provides a streamlined way for everyone to find the information they need.

 Additionally, great FP&A tools allow you to quickly run or update scenarios, which is essential if you’re growing quickly and throwing more data points into the mix.

-Even if you remember to save your scenarios with a different name, when you’re working with multiple scenarios, that can also mean keeping track of 5-6 spreadsheets.
-Making structural updates to your model can mean updating each and every one of them.
-This makes efficient data management one of the biggest issues with building scenarios in Gsheets and Excel.
+Even if you remember to save your scenarios with a different name, when you’re working with multiple scenarios, it means you need to keep track of multiple spreadsheets.
+Making structural updates to your model means needing to update each of them.
+This makes efficient data management one of the biggest issues with building scenarios in Google Sheets and Excel.

 Using a modern FP&A tool doesn’t mean you’re replacing your Excel or Google Sheets spreadsheets.
-There are FP&A tools available that keep the same formulas and structure you’re used to — and even allow you to interact with models directly in Google Sheets — while adding functionality specific to the needs of FP&A teams.
+There are FP&A tools available that keep the same formulas and structure you’re used to while adding functionality specific to the needs of FP&A teams.
+They even allow you to interact with models directly in Google Sheets.

-This includes process and version control, dashboards tailored to specific roles, customizable access permissions, building scenarios with the click of a button, and other capabilities that will speed up and simplify your forecasts.
+Some of the FP&A tool functionality that’s missing from spreadsheets includes process and version control, dashboards tailored to specific roles, customizable access permissions, scenario building, and other capabilities that speed up and simplify your forecasts.

 Strategic thinking, storytelling, problem-solving, and objectivity are four soft skills that set aside the best FP&A analysists.
 Here’s why.

 Create an impactful board report from your CEO or HR department